 History of Cashmere?

-by Tyler Hawkins·
+by Mills Hawkins·

 Cashmere is a type of wool that is made from the cashmere fibers of the Cashmere goat, which is native to the high plateaus of Central Asia.
 The cashmere fibers are collected from the undercoat of the goat, which grows during the winter months to keep the animal warm.
 The cashmere fibers are then spun into yarn and used to create a variety of clothing and accessories, including sweaters, scarves, shawls, and blankets.